cmualgos/cmualgos.github.io/_posts/2018-09-12-matchings-via-LPs.md

 is the set of points that can be written as the convex combinations of the points in $S$.

+### Integer Polytopes

-Now we discussed the notion of integer polytopes, where the vertices are at integer points.
+Next we discussed the notion of integer polytopes, where the vertices are at integer points.
 In fact, we will mostly care about polytopes whose vertices encode combinatorial structures.
 E.g., matchings, trees, arborescences, TSP tours, etc. Given a graph $G$ with $m$ edges, we can use Boolean vectors in $\{0,1\}^m$ to encode sets of edges.
 E.g., given the collection of Boolean vectors representing perfect matchings in $G$, we defined the _perfect matching polytope_ to be the convex hull of these vectors.
 Hence, we could find a max-weight perfect matching by optimizing over this polytope.
-The problem is that this polytope has a very awkward description (as the convex hull).
+The problem is that this polytope has a very awkward description (as the convex hull of potentially exponential number of points, one for each perfect matching).

 ### The Perfect Matching Polytopes